-Once the invoice is authorised the Stock tab becomes available (if your input method is Invoice First).
-The invoice will be synced to your accounting software the next time you choose to sync.
+Once the invoice is authorised, the Stock tab becomes available (if your input method is Invoice First).
+The invoice will be synced the next time you sync to your accounting software.

-Once an invoice has been authorised, you can apply payments to the invoice.
+Once an invoice is authorised, you can apply payments to the invoice.
 Some users may prefer to handle their payments entirely through QuickBooks Online or Xero.

 To use a supplier deposit as payment:

 - If you have an unused supplier deposit associated with this purchase, you will be asked if you want to allocate it to the invoice upon authorisation.
 If you choose No, you can still use the supplier deposit by following the next steps.